 New Haven's Superintendent of schools has decided to discipline five members of the school system in connection with a grade tampering probe.

-On Tuesday, Mayo announced the suspensions of four people for their roles in the grade-tampering, including Wanda Gibbs, principal at Riverside Academy, Hillhouse Assistant Principal, John Nguyen, part-time administrator Ed Scarpa, and Hillhouse football coach Thomas Dyer.
+Tuesday, Mayo announced the suspensions of four people for their roles in the grade-tampering, including Wanda Gibbs, principal at Riverside Academy, Hillhouse Assistant Principal, John Nguyen, part-time administrator Ed Scarpa, and Hillhouse football coach Thomas Dyer.

 Each was suspended for two days without pay.

 Mayo met with each staff member to issue the discipline, but could not reach Hillhouse Principal Kermit Carolina on Tuesday.
 Carolina left early from school and did not return the superintendent's phone calls, according to Mayo.
 Discipline would be issued to Carolina when he could be contacted, Mayo said.